 All these turnings come together in the paintings, which are in a true sense translations; and in the verse translation in which Mitchell goes to the root of the prefix trans and crosses elegantly over.
-The painter has seized in strokes, colors? the painting's thought?the spirit of the poem.
-Above all, she has not neglected to twoness, the mirrorness that Rilke so often despaired over.
+The painter has seized in strokes, colors-the painting's thought-the spirit of the poem.
+Above all, she has not neglected to note, subtly, in each transcriptions, the splitness of it all, the twoness, the mirrorness that Rilke so often despaired over.
 Orpheus, in short.